-Researchers at the National Cancer Institute (NCI) have developed fully human monoclonal antibodies and antibody-drug conjugates (ADCs) that target TEM8.
+Researchers at the National Cancer Institute (NCI) have developed fully human monoclonal antibodies and antibody-drug conjugates (ADCs) that target CD276.
 The antibodies and ADCs have been tested both in vitro and in vivo and have shown promising data.
-Monomethyl auristatin E (MMAE)-conjugated TEM8 ADCs led to the eradication of large established tumors and metastases and improved long-term overall survival in mouse models.
-In addition, the ADC was evaluated in preliminary toxicology studies where it showed limited off-target toxicity.
+Pyrrolobenzodiazepine (PBD)-conjugated CD276 ADCs killed both cancer cells and tumor vasculature, eradicating large established tumors and metastases, and improving long-term overall survival in mouse models.
+In addition, the ADCs have been evaluated in preliminary toxicology studies where they showed limited, if any, off-target toxicity.

-- Possible to simultaneously target both tumor cells and tumor stroma;
+- Simultaneously targets both tumor cells and tumor vasculature

-- Potentially superior adverse events profile than existing agents due to the differential expression of TEM8 on tumor and normal stroma;
+- Potentially superior adverse events profile than existing anti-angiogenic agents due to the differential expression of CD276 on tumor and normal vasculature

-- Cross-reactive with mouse and monkey TEM8 making preclinical studies easier and more informative.
+- Cross-reactive with mouse, rat, and monkey CD276 making preclinical studies easier and more informative.